Sleepdealr/RP2040-designguide/README.md

 - There are a few different flash sizes you can choose from, although there isn't a huge difference in price.

-- I couldn't find an 0402 version of the 27R capacitors for the data lines which was kinda annoying.

 ## Firmware

 - QMK